humsii/cropperjs/README.md

 [Link to commit with improved test suite](https://github.com/humsii/cropperjs/commit/3cdabe15987060ee49967b9f4b9e14249eef46d5)

-- Previous coverage result (2/4 branches hit)
+- Previous coverage result (2/4 branches hit)<br>
 ![instrumentation for replace().before](/readme_files/instrumentation_destroy_before_v2.png)
-- New coverage result (4/4 branches hit)
+- New coverage result (4/4 branches hit)<br>
 ![instrumentation for replace().after](/readme_files/instrumentation_destroy_after_v2.png)

+The test suite covered 4 of 4 branches, covering 2 more branches compared to the previous test suite.
+It resulted in a ~100% increase of branch coverage in _destroy()_.
+The function coverage is now 100%.

 _setCropBoxData() in methods.js_

 [Link to commit with improved test suite](https://github.com/humsii/cropperjs/commit/3cdabe15987060ee49967b9f4b9e14249eef46d5)

-- Previous coverage result (0/2 branches hit)
+- Previous coverage result (0/2 branches hit)<br>
 ![instrumentation for replace().before](/readme_files/instrumentation_setCropBoxData_before_v2.png)
-- New coverage result (2/2 branches hit)
+- New coverage result (2/2 branches hit)<br>
 ![instrumentation for replace().after](/readme_files/instrumentation_setCropBoxData_after_v2.png)

+The test suite covered 2 of 2 branches, covering 2 more branches compared to the previous test suite.
+It improved from covering no branches at all to covering all branches in _setCropBoxData()_.
+The function coverage is now 100%.

 <b>Hums Awan</b>